fkie-cad/FACT_core/README.md

 Especially, you should change the mongo passwords.
 The database is initialized with these passwords on first start.
 Create the mongo data directory specified in *mongod.conf* and the firmware_file_storage_directory defined in *main.cfg*.
-Make sure that the logging directory exists as well.
+Make sure that the log directory exists as well.

 If you have any additional plug-ins, copy/clone them into corresponding *src/plugins/* directory.